 How the handoff plan is implemented

-A final word about the handoff
+A final word about handoffs

-Finally, the handoff plan should be implemented with great deference to the incoming executive.
+In that regard, the handoff plan should be implemented with great deference to the incoming executive.
 The organization and the role are their responsibility now.